Gridrand/RimGui/README.md

 This extension pack for RimGui, a code-driven Immediate Mode GUI, adds a wide variety of widgets, including dropdowns and various input controls.
 RimGui is required to use this pack.

-RimGui is an easy-to-use, code-driven GUI library built from scratch for rapid iteration, not as an extension of existing UI Toolkit or uGUI.
+RimGui is an easy-to-use, code-driven Immediate Mode GUI library built from scratch for rapid iteration, rather than extending existing UI Toolkit or uGUI.

 **I’ve often found existing GUI libraries frustrating to use:**
 - Building UIs usually involves tedious drag-and-drop operations